HichAliMahdi/ft_transcendence/ReadMe.md

 Use existing DB fields twofa_attempts and twofa_locked_until. --> Done also renamed to be login_attempts and login_locked_until and used for both 2fa and normal login

-Tournament Anonymous Mode
+Tournament Anonymous Mode --> Done

-Local tournaments must work without authentication.
+Local tournaments must work without authentication. --> Done

 Game Statistics